Why Ethics In Contributing To Open-Source Matters

 One of the most important (unwritten) ethics is to ask permission from the maintainer to work on an issue.

-If you ignoring this part, fat chance, your pull request will get ignored or turned down.
-Even after you put your time and hard work into fixing the issue because they will give it to those who ask.
+If you ignore this part, fat chance, your pull request will be ignored or turned down.
+Even after you put your time and hard work into fixing the issue, they will give it to those who ask.

 It would be a great loss for you.

 - Check the comment threads.
 See if the issue is already assigned to someone or if there is any other information about the issue.